 Suing the Police for negligence or misconduct can be a complex and long-winded procedure as there are so many variables to each case.
 This means that ongoing legal costs could be extremely high and certainly for people with limited finances, could mean that they can’t pursue their police negligence compensation claim.

 Suing the Police No Win No Fee could be the solution.
 All of our solicitors work on this basis.
 No Win No Fee means that there are no legal fees to pay until compensation is successfully claimed.
 If police negligence claims are unsuccessful, the claimant pays nothing.
 So there really is no need to worry about finances at all when you use our service and your case need not be abandoned because you cannot afford to proceed.

-With No Win No Fee it is in our best interest to only work on cases that we believe have a genuine chance of being successful, and so we won’t waste your time or cause you any unnecessary stress if we feel that it is extremely unlikely to win your case, after all, our payment relies on a good outcome.
+With No Win No Fee it is in our best interest to only work on cases that we believe have a genuine chance of being successful, and so we won’t waste your time or cause you any unnecessary stress if we feel that it is extremely unlikely to win your case.
 But if you were to choose a solicitor who is paid by the hour, however, the outcome doesn’t have an impact on their payment as, win or lose, they get paid anyway and so could end up costing you thousands with no compensation at the end.
 Why take the risk?
 With a No Win No Fee service there is no financial risk at all.

 There are many other claims companies but you will struggle to find a better, more honest and reliable company than ours.
 We have many years of experience in this industry and solicitors that specialise in police negligence claims.
 We do our utmost to secure the maximum compensation payouts for our clients, our reputation really does speak for itself.